AsadiAhmad/Personal-Website/README.md

 ## 🌐 SEO

-This website has most of the SEO techniques for getting more rank in Google search and being rank 1 in the Google search.
+This website has most of the SEO techniques for getting best rank in any search engines and being rank 1 in the Google search.

 ### Sitemap